How the eagle spread its wings

-The Independent made up its mind, before most, that climate change was an existential threat to life on earth – based on a growing body of scientific evidence.
 That stance has been, depressingly, vindicated in the years that followed.
 The Independent campaigned against the American- and British-led invasion of Iraq in 2003.
 That too was far-sighted, and it is with no pleasure that events have borne out our scepticism about that war.
 As world opinion moves slowly towards a more liberal, enlightened and medically driven attitude towards a “war on drugs” that is unwinnable, The Independent can reflect that it led the debate on this issue too.

-On the UK’s great issue of today, Brexit, The Independent is campaigning with unprecedented force for a “Final Say” for the British people.
 The Independent has always taken a progressive stance on European cooperation, on strengthening democracy and on protecting human rights.
 We felt compelled, for example, to use the shocking image of a drowned three-year-old Syrian refugee, Alan Kurdi, to confront the human cost of the migrant crisis in 2015.

 The Independent has always been in favour of a reformed monarchy, one that reflects the nation over which it reigns and which is accountable to the people for its activities.
 Royal trivia is something The Independent has tried to avoid, but when the first woman of colour became a member of the royal family, as Meghan Markle married Prince Harry, we were keen to reflect this shift in cultural and social mores.
 We offered, we hope, entertaining and thoughtful coverage of the event to a global audience.